CosmicPhoenix171/Darcnia/darcnia-campaign/pcs/nyra-vex.md

 **Thorne** (quietly from the doorway): "When the stone sings, you'll feel it too."

-### Scene 5: The Voice and the Lie
+### Scene 5: The Whisper in the Fire
+As the marking completes, Nyra hears something—a whisper woven into the crackling flames, distant and layered with echoes.

+*"I see you..."*

+The words seem to come from everywhere and nowhere at once.
+Was it the fire?
+The runes?
+Her own mind?

+Nyra looks around, but Lyra seems oblivious, closing the ancient tome with reverence.

+**Lyra:** "The mark is complete!
+Welcome to Guild Crystalia."

-Later, Nyra hesitates before speaking.
+Later, as they leave the chamber, Nyra hesitates.

-**Nyra:** "Thank you, Thorne.
-And what do you know of a calm, feminine, ancient voice in my head that said: 'I see you… ghost-walker…'?"

-Thorne stops cold.
-For a fraction of a second — recognition.
-Fear.
-Then he recovers.

-**Thorne:** "A voice?
-Hmph.
-Probably the magic settling.
-Echoes from the mark.
-Happens sometimes.
-Nothing real."

-He gives her a measured smile, too rehearsed to be genuine.
+**Nyra:** "During the ceremony... did you hear anything?
+Like a voice?"

+Lyra blinks.
+"A voice?
+No, just the usual magical resonance.
+Why?"

+Nyra glances at Thorne, who has suddenly gone very still.

+**Thorne** (carefully): "Sometimes the old magic... echoes.
+Fragments of intent woven into the ritual.
+Nothing to worry about."

+But his expression says otherwise.
+His hands grip his staff a little tighter.

-**Thorne:** "If you hear it again… best to keep it to yourself."
+**Thorne:** "If you hear it again... let me know.
+Immediately."

-Nyra knows he's lying.
-He recognized that voice.
+The fear in his voice is subtle but unmistakable.
+He knows something he's not saying.

 ### Scene 6: The Locked Scroll
 Nyra takes the sealed mission scroll in hand.
 The wax hums faintly, reacting to the glow of her tattoo.
 A pulse runs down her arm.